rppicomidi/pico-usb-midi-processor/README.md

 hold the Shift button and then press the Back/Home button.

-If you added a processor by mistake, highlight the processor using the Up and Down buttons and then press the Left button to delete it.
+If you added a processor by mistake, highlight the processor using the Up and Down buttons.
+Press and hold the Shift button and then press the Left button to delete it.
 There is no confirmation, so be careful.
 You can configure the processor by using the Up or Down buttons to highlight it, then pressing Enter.

 You adjust most processor parameters by using the Up and Down buttons to choose the paramater, then press the Enter button to edit the paramater.
 If it is a toggle parameter (like the Display Decimal/Hex format setting), pressing the Enter button just toggles the parameter.
 If it is a parameter you choose from a list, then pressing Enter will change to a screen with the list of items to choose; navigate to the item you want and press Enter to select it.
 Otherwise, pressing Enter will highlight the value you can change.
 In this edit mode, the Up and Down buttons increment or decrement the paramter value.
 Holding the Up or Down buttons will repeat the increment or decrement action.
 Press and hold Shift and then pressing Up or Down will increase the increment or decrement interval.
 If there are multiple parameters on a line, use the Left button or Right button to choose the parameter to increment or decrement.
 When you are done editing parameters in edit mode, press the Enter button again.

 Once you start editing presets, the home screen will show `Preset:1[M]` or similar.
 The `[M]` means that the current